Net Zero Carbon

 Ambitions and targets

-- Formally Committed to setting science-based targets and being Net Zero Carbon by 2030
+- Committed to setting science-based targets and becoming carbon net zero

 - 100% battery powered hand tools by 2023